Dry personalities are those who are emotionally distant and can be harsh critics.

 - Do you prefer to spend time alone or with a small group of close friends?

-- Do you like engaging in small talk, or do you prefer more meaningful conversations?
+- Is engaging in small talk your thing, or do you prefer more meaningful conversations?

 Answering these questions can help you determine if you have.

 Benefits of Having a Dry Personality Type